morucci/exzuul/README.md

 Jenkins
 .......

 Only a Jenkins master is configured here.
-All needed plugins to interact will Zuul are pre-installed in the container.
 Gearman plugin is pre-configured to connect on Zuul master.

 A default user "jenkins/password" is pre-configured in